mkudija/blog/content/articles/2017-10-25-gh-pages-python.md

   - think of all that you've learned from blogs, etc.
   - feeling of just discovering someone and being nourished by their thinking: recently JMW, AJ, MMM
   - contributes to the original vision of the Internet
+  - "The duty of a man is to be useful to his fellow-men; if possible, to be useful to many of them; failing this, to be useful to a few; failing this, to be useful to his neighbors; and failing them, to himself: for when he helps others, he advances the general interests of mankind." - Seneca, [*On Leisure*](http://www.bartleby.com/library/prose/4636.html)
 - **Domocracy in the public square**: need to have a voice in the public square
   - builds a strong democracy: for our democracy to be healthy we need a serious conversation in the public square - the Internet is a public square
   - FT, etc.